Henry Dunster: Life

-Dunster studied at Magdalene College, Cambridge as a sizar, specializing in oriental languages and earning a reputation as a Hebrew scholar.
+Dunster studied at Magdalene College, Cambridge, as a sizar, specializing in oriental languages and earning a reputation as a Hebrew scholar.
 He earned a bachelor's degree (1630) and his M.A.
 (1634).
 He served as headmaster of Bury Grammar School and was a curate at the Church of St Mary the Virgin, Bury.

-Sponsored by Rev. Richard Mather, Dunster immigrated to Boston, Massachusetts in 1640.
+Sponsored by Rev. Richard Mather, Dunster immigrated to Boston, Massachusetts, in 1640.
 Nathaniel Eaton was fired in 1639 as master of the recently established Harvard College, in Cambridge, Massachusetts, and Dunster was appointed as his successor.
 On August 27, 1640 Dunster became the first president of Harvard.
 At Dunster's alma mater, Magdalene College, the presiding officer was called the master and his second the president.
 Some have speculated that he borrowed the term out of a sense of humility, considering himself only a temporary place-holder.

 Dunster modeled Harvard's educational system on that of England, including Eton College and the University of Cambridge.
 He set up as well as taught Harvard's entire curriculum alone for many years, graduating the first college class in America, the Class of 1642.
-From 1649-1650 Dunster also served as interim pastor at the First Parish in Cambridge until the accession of Jonathan Mitchel.
+From 1649 to 1650 Dunster, also served as interim pastor at the First Parish in Cambridge until the accession of Jonathan Mitchel.